samuro95/samuelhurault/content/publication/Neurips/index.md

 author_notes:
   -
   -
-date: '2024-06-12T00:00:00Z'
+date: '2023-05-15T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-06-12T00:00:00Z'
+publishDate: '2023-05-15T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['2']
+publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In * Journal of Mathematical Imaging and Vision*
+publication: In *Neural Information Processing Systems 2023*
-publication_short: In *JMIV*
+publication_short: In *Neurips 2023*

-abstract: In this work, we present new proofs of convergence for plug-and-play (PnP) algorithms.
-PnP methods are efficient iterative algorithms for solving image inverse problems where regularization is performed by plugging a pre-trained denoiser in a proximal algorithm, such as Proximal Gradient Descent (PGD) or Douglas–Rachford splitting (DRS).
-Recent research has explored convergence by incorporating a denoiser that writes exactly as a proximal operator.
-However, in these works, the corresponding PnP algorithm has the drawback to be necessarily run with stepsize equal to 1.
-The stepsize condition for nonconvex convergence of the proximal algorithm in use then translates to restrictive conditions on the regularization parameter of the inverse problem.
-This can severely degrade the restoration capacity of the algorithm.
-In this paper, we present two remedies for this limitation.
-First, we provide a novel convergence proof for PnP-DRS that does not impose any restriction on the regularization parameter.
-Second, we examine a relaxed version of the PGD algorithm that converges across a broader range of regularization parameters.
-Our experimental study, conducted on deblurring and super-resolution experiments, demonstrate that these two solutions both enhance the accuracy of image restoration.
+abstract: Plug-and-Play (PnP) methods are efficient iterative algorithms for solving ill-posed image inverse problems.
+PnP methods are obtained by using deep Gaussian denoisers instead of the proximal operator or the gradient-descent step within proximal algorithms.
+Current PnP schemes rely on data-fidelity terms that have either Lipschitz gradients or closed-form proximal operators, which is not applicable to Poisson inverse problems.
+Based on the observation that the Gaussian noise is not the adequate noise model in this setting, we propose to generalize PnP using the Bregman Proximal Gradient (BPG) method.
+BPG replaces the Euclidean distance with a Bregman divergence that can better capture the smoothness properties of the problem.
+We introduce the Bregman Score Denoiser specifically parametrized and trained for the new Bregman geometry and prove that it corresponds to the proximal operator of a nonconvex potential.
+We propose two PnP algorithms based on the Bregman Score Denoiser for solving Poisson inverse problems.
+Extending the convergence results of BPG in the nonconvex settings, we show that the proposed methods converge, targeting stationary points of an explicit global functional.
+Experimental evaluations conducted on various Poisson inverse problems validate the convergence results and showcase effective restoration performance.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.